 4. Lychakivske Cemetery

 Lychakivske Cemetery is the largest cemetery in Lviv housing more than 300,000 graves!
-It was built in 1787 and quickly became the cities main cemetery housing many political leaders from both Ukrainian and Polish origin.
-After World War II Lviv was annexed by the Soviet Union and thus began a long period of destructions and defacement with many scultpures being destroyed.
+It was built in 1787 and quickly became the city's main cemetery housing political leaders from both Ukrainian and Polish origin.
+After World War II Lviv was annexed by the Soviet Union and thus began a long period of destruction and defacement of its many art pieces.